After starting a search, a list of results will instantly be displayed in the main window.

 document types.
 See further for

-customizing the applications.
+customising the applications.

 The Preview